Posted in Other about 2 hours ago.

 To learn more about the pay band for this branch and role, please see

-the Career Banding rates spreadsheet.
+the Career Banding rates spreadsheet

 A global higher education leader in innovative teaching, research and public service, the

-one of the nation's top public universities.
+.
 Known for its beautiful campus, world-class medical care, commitment to the arts and top athletic programs, Carolina is an ideal place to teach, work and learn.

 One of the best college towns and best places to live in the United States, Chapel Hill has diverse social, cultural, recreation and professional opportunities that span the campus and community.University employees can choose from a wide range of

-professional training opportunities for career growth, skill development and lifelong learning and enjoy
+for career growth, skill development and lifelong learning and enjoy

-exclusive perks for numerous retail, restaurant and performing arts discounts, savings on local child care centers and special rates on select campus events.
+for numerous retail, restaurant and performing arts discounts, savings on local child care centers and special rates on select campus events.
 UNC-Chapel Hill offers full-time employees a

-comprehensive benefits package, paid leave, and a variety of health, life and retirement plans and additional programs that support a healthy work/life balance.
+, paid leave, and a variety of health, life and retirement plans and additional programs that support a healthy work/life balance.

 The Center for Middle East and Islamic Studies is a National Resource Center (NRC) funded by Title VI of the US Department of Education based at UNC Chapel Hill.
 Funding for the NRC supports initiatives to provide educational and outreach programs at local, regional, and national levels for K-12 and post-secondary educational institutions and businesses, media, government, and the general public.
 Title VI and the CAS will fund the Consortium Coordinator position.